unshade/unshade/README.md

 Hello!
 My name is Noé Steiner, and I am a diligent computer engineering student at  **[TELECOM Nancy](https://telecomnancy.univ-lorraine.fr)**, where I am immersing myself in the dynamic world of information technology.
 My interests in this field are vast and varied, stretching across numerous sectors within IT.

-Unfortunately most of my projects are closed source (for the moment, in the long term I am opening up my projects.
+Unfortunately most of my projects are closed source and not displayed here (for the moment, in the long term I am opening up my projects.
 I like to be an open source guy), but you can find some of my favorite projects below !
 (PS : Most pro projects are not displayed)

 <br>